 Chicken cordon bleu, stuffed with swiss cheese & black forest ham and panko crusted.
-Served with mushroom wild rice pilaf, grilled Washington grown asparagus with garlic vermouth butter and a spring green salad with honey dijon vinaigrette.
+Served with lemon herb rice pilaf, garlic grilled Washington grown asparagus and a salad with bacon ranch.

 - One pan chicken cordon bleu